mightysabean/cv-templating/README.md

 ## Making the 'omelette'

+You only need to map the name of the variables used in the template with the variables in the data files.
+The format of the data files follows [yaml](http://www.yaml.org/refcard.html) and [csv](https://en.wikipedia.org/wiki/Comma-separated_values) (you can chose in the master file if separation between fields is ',', 'tab', or ';' and the decimal separator).

 The information to feed the templates can be structured as you want, but it is preferable to follow some folder structure.
 For instance, probably is a good idea to have a folder for all the data (for example, you guest, exactly: `data`).
 Inside some file for general information, a folder for projects and inside it a file for each project, or a folder for each (if you want to store other info related to the project as photos) or if you have only a resume of projects maybe it is better to have only a `.csv` file.

 If you want to make an HTML-based CV, the syntax to use in the templates is the [jinja standard](http://jinja.pocoo.org/docs/dev/templates/).